-It is worth repeating that the Option Sets don't contain a complete assignment of all the implementation options.
+It is worth repeating that the Option Sets do not contain a complete assignment of all the implementation options.
 Each Option Set only contains a small subset of option values, which override the implementation options inherited from the template implementation.
-The overriding implementation options in each Option Set are subsets of the entire set of QOR-oriented implementation options.
+The overriding implementation options in each set are subsets of the entire set of QoR oriented implementation options.
 They only change some of the implementation options, and all the rest of the values are inherited from the template implementation.
 The Option Sets only enable performance-related implementation options, and (currently) never disable any already-enabled implementation options.
 So each generated implementation starts with the exact same implementation options as the template implementation, and then just the few implementation options named in the Option Set's description are overwritten with the described values.

-Achronix broke up the Option Sets into small granular chunks because of QOR/runtime tradeoffs.
-Some of the options have a large runtime cost, and on some designs there is a minimal performance gain.
-Based upon the observed runtimes reported in the Multiprocess Summary Report (see page 228), users may choose to save hours of runtime if they only lose 0.01% frequency by using (for example) the Option Set "acx\util\pro" instead of "acx\all\opt" as they iterate their design.
-(Many of the Option Sets like "acx\util\pro" will enable a subset of what "acx\all\opt" enables.)
+Achronix broke up the Option Sets into small granular chunks because of QoR/runtime trade-offs.
+Some of the options have a large runtime cost, and on some designs, there is a minimal performance gain.
+Based upon the observed runtimes reported in the Multiprocess Summary Report (see page 232), users may choose to save hours of runtime if they only lose 0.01% frequency by using one Option Set over another Option Set as they iterate their design.

-Currently, the Option Set overrides will only enable optimization-oriented implementation options, not disable them.
+Currently, the Option Set overrides only enable optimization-oriented implementation options, not disable them.
 Thus, if the implementation options in the template implementation are already the same values as those in the Option Set, the results from the two implementations (the implementation generated from the Option Set, and the template implementation) will be identical.

-It is expected that among all the Option Sets, users will be able to find at least one that provides the necessary QOR gain for an acceptable runtime impact, allowing the user the fastest possible design iteration.

-See the Multiprocess View (see page 118) and Attempting Likely Optimizations Using Option Sets (see page 333) for more info.
+It is expected that among all the Option Sets, users will be able to find at least one that provides the necessary QoR gain for an acceptable runtime impact, allowing the user the fastest possible design iteration.
+See the Multiprocess View (see page 117) and Attempting Likely Optimizations Using Option Sets (see page 337) for more info.